 Parents and carers are invited to a variety of school activities and celebrations throughout the year.
 These include class assemblies, sports day and concerts in school; also the Christingle and Leavers' Services which will be held in St Teilo's Church.
-Parents and carers will be invited to take part in various PACT (Parent and Child Together) sessions.
-This gives you an opportunity to see your child and the teacher 'in action' and also to gain an insight into what happens in school.
+Parents and carers will be invited to come in to see children's work.